“Natural grains of organic dust range in size from tens of millionths of a metre up to one ten thousandth of a metre.”

 Zubin’s voice hissed with frustration.
 “Design Master Brassard.
-I do not relish entering a dragon’s lair in poor physical condition while wearing slippery footwear!
+I do not relish skating into a dragon’s lair in poor physical condition and in slippery footwear!
 Caution should be our watchword.
-Perhaps even a retreat is –”
+Perhaps even a retreat is …”

 Oh.
 Were they near the lair, then?
-They must be.
-The tunnel was widening out.
+They must be, if the tunnel was widening out.

 And the deep rumbling ...
 What was it?
 He turned to Flammia and tried to effect a stage whisper.
 “That noise ... is it ... a snoring dragon?”
 But she kept her back towards him and gave no sign she heard.